strayptr/wow/README.md

 # get the code.
 git clone https://github.com/strayptr/wow && cd wow

-# build the project, then switch to the build's output dir.
+# build the project, then switch to the output folder it generated.
 etc/make_build.py && cd build/wow-such-signal

 ```

-You end up with a folder `build/wow-such-signal`.
-It's analogous to
+If there were no build errors, you'll end up inside a folder path like
+  `build/wow-such-signal`.
+The `wow-such-signal` folder is analogous
-the folder you'd get from extracting a release archive, like
+  to the folder you'd get from extracting a release archive, like
   `wow-v0.0.1/`.
-It's a self-contained directory structure which can be
+It's a self-contained directory structure which can
-copied anywhere else and has no external dependencies, i.e. it's a
+  be copied anywhere else and has no external dependencies, i.e. it's
-portable installation.
+  a portable installation.

+Really, I'm making it sound more complicated than it is: just run
+`wow/bin/wow` in your terminal and the visualizer should launch.

-Now you can **goto installation step 3** above.
+Now you can **goto installation step 3** above and pretend like it's
+the folder you got from a release archive.

 --